1. New LabVIEW 2015 Features

-Timing Violation Debugging with Critical-Path Highlighting
+Timing Violation Debugging With Critical-Path Highlighting

-New and Improved High-Throughput Math and Signal Processing IP
+New and Improved High-Throughput Math and Signal-Processing IP

-New high-throughput math VIs offer new functions, such as sin, cos, and exponential, with the high-speed handshaking protocol that allows the functions to be used in a single-cycle Timed Loop.
+New high-throughput math VIs offer functions, such as sin, cos, and exponential, with the high-speed handshaking protocol that allows the functions to be used in a single-cycle Timed Loop.
 You not only have new math functions, but you can use them with other functions in a high-throughput signal chain such as Window, FFT, and resample.

 Host Integration Features

 On the host side, there are two important features in LabVIEW 2009.
-First, NI has exported a C Interface so that you can talk to your LabVIEW FPGA program running in hardware with C. The functionality includes read/write registers, DMA, and interrupts.
+First, NI has exported a C Interface so that you can talk to your LabVIEW FPGA program running in hardware with C. The functionality includes read and write registers, DMA, and interrupts.
 Second, LabVIEW 2009 features new scaling companion VIs for certain FPGA IP functions.
 For example, there is a VI that converts the raw FFT data to a spectrum; a VI that prepares coefficients for FPGA filtering VIs; and a VI that takes frequency, amplitude, and phase and returns values to use with signal generation VIs.

-New LabVIEW 8.6 Features
+8. New LabVIEW 8.6 Features

 Enhanced Behavioral Simulation

 For more efficient development, you can use enhanced behavioral simulation to run the code on the development computer and verify functionality before compilation.
-Additionally, in LabVIEW 8.6, you can use LabVIEW programs that assert test vectors or interactive values to the input I/O nodes in the field-programmable gate array (FPGA).
+Additionally, in LabVIEW 8.6, you can use LabVIEW programs that assert test vectors or interactive values to the I/O nodes in the FPGA.
 Capture the outputs for verification and visualization of FPGA behavior, run the host at the same time as the FPGA on the development computer, and get simulated register and DMA transfers between the simulated FPGA and host code.
 With these new features, you can create a test bench for the FPGA code and simulate the entire system without always compiling to check logic.